garrym/dotmailer-api-client/README.md

 This is the main project for interacting with the dotMailer API.
 All the classes within are auto-generated from the dotMailer.Api.WadlParser (see below) so don't modify them individually here.

-This contains the main Client class which is used to call methods the API.
+This contains the main Client class which is used to call methods on the API.
 Here's an example of the Client in action:

 ```csharp
     var client = new Client("demo@apiconnector.com", "demo");